“A memory is a photograph taken by the heart to make a special moment last forever.” Unknown author

 The New England Journal of Medicine (NEJM) published several studies showing that the blood indicators of inflammation are strong predictive factors for determining who will suffer a heart attack.

 The NEJM states, “C-reactive protein (CRP) is a critical inflammatory marker that indicates an increased risk for destabilized atherosclerotic plaque and abnormal arterial clotting.
 The arterial plaque can burst open and block the flow of blood through a coronary artery, resulting in an acute heart attack.

 Although high CRP levels are apparently not the cause of heart disease, research shows that elevated levels indicate an increase in heart attack and stroke risk.
-January 28, 2003, the American Heart Association and Centers for Disease Control & Prevention (CDC) jointly endorsed the C-reactive protein test to screen for coronary-artery inflammation to identify those at risk for heart attack.
+The American Heart Association and Centers for Disease Control & Prevention (CDC) jointly endorsed the C-reactive protein test to screen for coronary-artery inflammation to identify those at risk for heart attack.